canariecaf/idp-installer-buildtools/README.md

 Windows Specific:

 1. Install cygwin: https://cygwin.com

 :exclamation:

-``Note that in the default cygwin installation git client is NOT selected.
+`` Note that in the default cygwin installation does not install certain packages by default.
+Please make sure these are available (use search for each to find them):

-It is located under 'Devel' portion of the tree -- using the cygwin installer, search for 'git' and ensure you have those packages and dependancies in place.

-If you don't, you will have to do all git related tasks via the git GUI client.
+- git - git client
+- curl - http client
+- unzip - client to unzip items
 ``
 # Getting Started